coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 ``````````````````````````````````````````````````

 Several hint databases are defined in the Coq standard library.
 The
-actual content of a database is the collection of hints declared
+database contains all hints declared
-to belong to this database in each of the various modules currently
+to belong to it in the currently loaded modules.
-loaded.
-Especially, requiring new modules may extend the database.
+In particular, requiring new modules may extend the database.
-At Coq startup, only the core database is nonempty and can be used.
+At Coq startup, only the core database is nonempty and ready to be used immediately.

 :core: This special database is automatically used by ``auto``, except when
        pseudo-database ``nocore`` is given to ``auto``.
 The core database
        contains only basic lemmas about negation, conjunction, and so on.
        Most of the hints in this database come from the Init and Logic directories.

-:arith: This database contains all lemmas about Peano’s arithmetic proved in the
+:arith: all lemmas about Peano’s arithmetic proved in the
         directories Init and Arith.

-:zarith: contains lemmas about binary signed integers from the
+:zarith: lemmas about binary signed integers from the
          directories theories/ZArith.
 The database also contains
          high-cost hints that call :tacn:`lia` on equations and
          inequalities in ``nat`` or ``Z``.

-:bool: contains lemmas about booleans, mostly from directory theories/Bool.
+:bool: lemmas about booleans, mostly from directory theories/Bool.

-:datatypes: is for lemmas about lists, streams and so on that are mainly proved
+:datatypes: lemmas about lists, streams and so on that are mainly proved
             in the Lists subdirectory.

-:sets: contains lemmas about sets and relations from the directories Sets and
+:sets: lemmas about sets and relations from the directories Sets and
        Relations.

-:typeclass_instances: contains all the typeclass instances declared in the
+:typeclass_instances: special database containing all typeclass instances declared in the
                       environment, including those used for ``setoid_rewrite``,
                       from the Classes directory.